nycmeshnet/nycmesh.net/content/blog/how.md

 **Fiber**

 In NYC you can lease unused "dark" fiber from a few companies such as Crown Castle or Pilot Fiber.
 We have done this from a data center to our Grand St supernode.
 If you lease dark fiber it is up to you to connect it in the data center.
 The cost of this will vary a lot depending on how long the fiber run is, and if they need to dig up the streets.
-This is an expensive option but you can get reliable 40 gigabits of bandwidth to a building.
+We are lucky to have friends in the data center donating connections there.
+(Thanks Pilot!).
+Leasing fiber is an expensive option but you can get reliable 40 gigabits of bandwidth to a building.

 **Online tools**